vives-project-xp/GreenhouseWaterkersAI/ReadMe.md

 1. The project
 2. Materials and software
 3. Proces
+4. Architecture
-4. Guide
+5. Guide
-5. Difficulties
+6. Difficulties
-6. Final product
+7. Final product

 ## The project
 The watercress AI project has the main goal of creating a working AI model which is then deployed on an embedded device.
 The challanges in this project lay in the gathering of our own data to create a labeled dataset.
 Following that, the model has to be chosen and trained to garantee the best possible result.
 Ultimately the model has to run on an embedded device.
 The project is deemed succesfull when we can make accurate prediction using a camera on the chosen embedded device and then display this in a way (display).